duanzhiihao/RAPiD/README.md

 - [ ] Update README

 ## Citation
-If you find our code or dataset useful, please consider citing our paper:
+RAPiD source code is available for non-commercial use.
+If you find our code or dataset useful, or publish any work reporting results using this source code, please consider citing our paper
 ```
 Z. Duan, M.O.
 Tezcan, H. Nakamura, P. Ishwar and J. Konrad,
 “RAPiD: Rotation-Aware People Detection in Overhead Fisheye Images”,